Biden rolls out $775B plan for universal preschool, expanded child care and in-home elder care

 Shining a spotlight on care for some of the youngest and oldest Americans, former Vice President Joe Biden is proposing to provide universal pre-school for 3- and 4-year-old children, build new child care facilities, and expand access to a wider array of long-term care options for seniors.

-The presumptive Democratic presidential nominee’s campaign says the plan, unveiled Tuesday morning, would cost $775 billion over 10 years.
+The presumptive Democratic presidential nominee’s campaign says the plan, unveiled Tuesday, would cost $775 billion over 10 years.
 They say that it would be paid for by rolling back tax breaks for real estate investors with incomes over $400,000 and taking steps to increase tax compliance for high-income earners.

 BIDEN OUTLINES 'ROADMAP' TO SAFELY REOPEN SCHOOLS